Learn More About My Approach To:

-Grief can be physically and emotionally debilitating and to experience highly intense feelings of sadness, concern, and remorse is part of a healthy grief and bereavement process.
+Grief can be both a physically and emotionally debilitating life transition, and to experience highly intense feelings of sadness, concern, and remorse is part of a healthy grief and bereavement process.
 One could even argue that anxiety and depression, which are considered to be unhealthy emotions in most circumstances, are still part of a normative pattern of grief; however, just because something is normal, does not mean it is helpful for you.

 In grief counseling, it is important to convey respect for my clients’ beliefs about your loss, and also validate your emotional state, while compassionately and softly bringing to awareness how the intensity of your current feelings and behaviors is or is not helping you to effectively function within your new normal as you attempt to simultaneously live and grieve.

 I help you to discover that, even in the face of adversity and tragedy, you still have choices, and together we can transform your prolonged and complicated grief into healthier sadness and mourning, while learning how to redefine life after loss, as well as how to honor the legacy of your loved one throughout each day.
 I want my clients to truly understand that when your pain and grief become too burdensome to carry alone, I am here to carry it with you.

 Life transitions are about learning to acknowledge adversities that are outside of your control, adjusting to new life stages, surrendering expectations and demands for how you think things must, should, ought, have, and need to be, and ultimately accepting reality.
 Acceptance does not equate to approval; rather, it is about adopting a healthy perspective regarding the new chapter of your life that you are entering, which will help both of us to set realistic therapeutic goals as we work together.